lvarin/websocat-template/README.md

 The process has 3 steps:

-1. Login into Rahti/Kubernetes, follow the following guides: to [get access to Rahti](https://docs.csc.fi/cloud/rahti/access/) and to [login wirth OC](https://docs.csc.fi/cloud/rahti/usage/cli/#how-to-login-with-oc).
+1. Login into Rahti/Kubernetes, you can follow these guides: to [get access to Rahti](https://docs.csc.fi/cloud/rahti/access/) and to [login with OC](https://docs.csc.fi/cloud/rahti/usage/cli/#how-to-login-with-oc).

 2. Create a namespace, follow the [Creating a project](https://docs.csc.fi/cloud/rahti/usage/projects_and_quota/#creating-a-project) guide.